 I think the small ones are SO adorable but my favourite has got to be the pair of bride and groom planters I made for our wedding to adorn either side of the aisle at our venue!

-Here’s another an example of a full sized planter we’ve done in the past as a birthday gift for our niece:
+Here’s another an example of a full sized blue jean planter we’ve done in the past as a birthday gift for our niece:

-And here’s a shot showing a few different sizes of plant stands gathered together.
+And here’s a shot showing a few different sizes of blue jean planters gathered together.
 You can see the original one that my husband made (the one that started it all!) on the right.
 We’re growing some basil in the middle one!

-With the larger planters, it’s fun to add accessories like this bottle opener/key chain and belt:
+With a larger blue jean planter, it’s fun to add accessories like this bottle opener/key chain and belt:

 The only thing that would improve on this project would be if it could walk itself to the sink to get a drink of water, but that may be a little beyond our skillset 🙂